noahgolmant/label-tiles/README.md

 `label-tiles` is a small open source tool for drawing labeled bounding boxes on map images from any [tile server](https://en.wikipedia.org/wiki/Tiled_web_map).
 It separates labeling from data storage, so you can label any raster data that can be served on a map.

-You can draw bounding boxes on tiles and export labels as GeoJSON, GeoParquet, or COCO JSON annotation format.
+You can then export labels as GeoJSON, GeoParquet, or COCO JSON annotation format.

 You can also download the underlying tile images for ML training and inference.
-This is built with React + FastAPI + MapLibre and developed at [Earthscale](https://www.earthscale.ai/).

 Exported data is compatible with standard computer vision and ML frameworks like `pytorch` and `ultralytics`.
 See the example in [`examples/dataloader.py`](examples/dataloader.py) for how to load the COCO annotation output in PyTorch.

+This is built with React + FastAPI + MapLibre and developed at [Earthscale](https://www.earthscale.ai/).

 ![Demo](assets/annotile-demo.gif)